 Parliament must explain the exceptional circumstances justifying an override declaration.
 Examples of circumstances that could trigger override declarations include threats to national security, or a state of emergency threatening the safety and welfare of Victorians.
 Override declarations acknowledge that a Bill or Act contains provisions that limit human rights, but stipulate that it is the intention of parliament that this should be permitted.

-At the time of writing (30 June 2018), there have only been three override declarations.
-The first related to the Legal Profession Uniform Law Application Bill 2013, the second related to the Corrections Amendment (Parole) Bill 2014, and the third related to the Corrections Amendment (Parole) Bill 2016.
+At the time of writing (30 June 2019), there have been three override declarations.
+The first related to the Legal Profession Uniform Law Application Bill 2013, the second related to the Corrections Amendment (Parole) Bill 2014, and the third related to the Corrections Amendment (Parole) Bill 2018.

-The VEOHRC has a right to intervene in any proceeding before a court or tribunal in which a question arises in relation to the application of the Charter Act or its implications for the interpretation of another statutory provision (s 40).
+VEOHRC has a right to intervene in any proceeding before a court or tribunal in which a question arises in relation to the application of the Charter or its implications for the interpretation of another statutory provision (s 40).
 The Attorney-General has the same right of intervention (s 34).
-Any person raising a human rights issue under the Charter Act in a County Court or Supreme Court proceeding must notify the VEOHRC and the Attorney-General of the question of law being raised (s 35).
+Any person raising a human rights issue under the Charter in a County Court or Supreme Court proceeding must notify VEOHRC and the Attorney-General of the question of law being raised (s 35).
+VEOHRC and the Attorney-General have each published intervention guidelines that provide guidance on how they consider and process Charter notifications (available at VEOHRC’s website at www.humanrightscommission.vic.gov.au and the Victorian Government Solicitors Office’s website at www.vgso.vic.gov.au).
+VEOHRC’s legal submissions under the Charter can be viewed at VEOHRC’s website.

-The Charter Act includes mechanisms for its review; sections 44 and 45 of the Charter Act require reviews to be undertaken.
+The Charter includes mechanisms for its review.
+Sections 44 and 45 of the Charter require reviews to be undertaken.
+To date, there have been two reviews.